apache/druid/docs/data-management/automatic-compaction.md

 Concurrent append and replace is an [experimental feature](../development/experimental.md) and is not currently available for SQL-based ingestion.
 :::

-If you enable automatic compaction, you can also use concurrent append and replace to compact data as you ingest it for streaming and legacy JSON-based batch ingestion.
+If you enable automatic compaction, you can use concurrent append and replace to concurrently compact data as you ingest it for streaming and legacy JSON-based batch ingestion.

 Setting up concurrent append and replace is a two-step process.
 The first is to update your datasource and the second is to update your ingestion job.